 Historical and Political Outlook of Cambodia

-Cambodia, which was placed under French protection in 1863, gained its independence in 1953.
+Cambodia, which came under French rule in 1863, gained its independence in 1953.

 Economic Outlook of Cambodia